 Holistic Ways of Dealing with Diabetes, Hyperglycemia, and Hypoglycemia

 Holistic Treatment of Diabetes[one_half] Diabetes affects nearly 26 million people in the US, of all ages, about 8 percent of the population.
 Estimates indicate that nearly 19 million people have been diagnosed with diabetes, while 7 million remain undiagnosed.
+Managing Diabetes can be a daunting task.

 Diabetes is broken down into two main types: type 1 diabetes and type 2 diabetes.
 A vital component of metabolism is glucose.
 Glucose is a sugar that comes from food, and is also formed and stored inside the body.
 It is carried to our cells through the bloodstream, and is the main source of energy for our cells and tissue.